The Common Modifications Of A Ricer Car

 What Are The Common Modifications Of A Ricer Car?

-A ricer looks fast, but it actually is not.
+A ricer looks fast, but it is not.
 The vehicles have unnecessary upgrades that affect their performance most of the time.
-These are opposite to sleepers that look unassuming but yield a stellar performance on the road.
+These are opposite to sleepers who look unassuming but yield a stellar performance on the road.

 The most common modifications seen in ricer are (but not limited to):